transdigiware/blockchain/howto/ibp-console-build-network.md

 Depending on your cluster type, deployment of the CA can take up to ten minutes.
 When the CA is first deployed (or when the CA is otherwise unavailable), the box in the tile for the CA will be grey box.
 When the CA has successfully deployed and is running, this box will be green, indicating that it is "Running" and can be operated from the console.
 Before proceeding with the steps below, you must wait until the CA status is "Running".
 If the grey box stops blinking, you can try reloading the page in your browser to refresh the status.
 {:important}

-Once the CA is running, as indicated by the green box in the tile, complete the following steps:
+After the CA is running, as indicated by the green box in the tile, complete the following steps:

 1. Click the `Ordering Service CA` tile in the **Nodes** tab.
 Then click **Associate identity** on the CA overview panel.
 2. On the side panel that opens,  provide an **Enroll ID** of `admin` and an **Enroll secret** of `adminpw`.
 For the **Identity display name**, you can use the default value of `Ordering Service CA Admin`.